 The purpose of this format is to run a number of Swiss rounds appropriate for the number of players in attendance, after which the top-ranked players are seeded into Single Elimination brackets and play until only one player remains.
 That player is the winner of the tournament.

-Most Premier Events use a variation of this tournament style.
-The following sections illustrate which Premier Events use which variant, and the details and differences of each of those variants.
+Most Pokémon TCG and video game Championship Series Events use a variation of this tournament style.
+The following sections illustrate which Championship Series Events use which variant, and the details and differences of each of those variants.